sarithaganesh2010/VanaProject/README.md

 For this task, only use the Chrome browser

 Go to google.co.uk in a browser
-Search for the term "ITV" and assert the URL is for the top result is https://www.itv.com Go to google.co.uk in a browser
+Search for the term "ITV" and assert the URL for the top result is https://www.itv.com/

+Go to google.co.uk in a browser
-Search for the term "BBC" and assert the URL is for the top result is https://www.bbc.co.uk Go to google.co.uk in a browser
+Search for the term "BBC" and assert the URL for the top result is https://www.bbc.co.uk/

+Go to google.co.uk in a browser
-Search for the term "Channel 4" and assert the URL is for the top result is https://www.channel4.com
+Search for the term "Channel 4" and assert the URL for the top result is https://www.channel4.com/

 Apologies if the Top Result in Google has changed since this was written.
 If its changed, change the assertions to match the new top result

+NB: A feature file is living documentation that describes the requirement making it easy for someone to understand the scope of the story / requirement.

 # Setup